How to Analyze Customer Feedback at Scale (Without Reading Every Comment)

 5. Push summarized insights into the backlog.

 That process matters more than whether you call it "voice of customer," "product ops," or "research synthesis."
+The label changes.
+The five steps don't.

 Strong sentiment can tell you: